 This holiday season, let family and friends know about the gifts you’d most like to receive.

-We’ve got 10 thoughtful gift suggestions and have written them up as a list that you can send to your family and friends.
+We’ve compiled 10 thoughtful gift suggestions into a list that you can send to your family and friends.

 We’ve included explanations to help them understand why these gifts are at the top of your wish list.

-To nudge people in the right direction, you could send a link to this article in an email and include a note that says something like, “Hello!
-In case a hint would help with your holiday shopping, I want to share my wish list with you. #1 or #7 in this article would be wonderful!”
+To nudge people in the right direction, you could send an email with a link to this article and include a note that says something like, “Hello!
+If a hint would help with your holiday shopping, I want to share my wish list. #1 or #7 in this article would be wonderful!”

-The best gifts for caregivers are ones that make them feel supported and give them well-deserved time off from caregiving.
+The best gifts for caregivers make them feel supported and give them well-deserved time off from caregiving.

-That way, they’ll get a chance to rest, recharge, and have some fun.
+That way, they can rest, recharge, and have fun.
 Here are our top 10 holiday gifts for caregivers.

 1. Regular breaks

-Caring for an older adult takes a toll on the mind and body.
-What caregivers need most is to take regular breaks to rest, recharge, and take care of their own health.
+Caring for an older adult can be taxing on the mind and body.
+What caregivers need most is regular breaks to rest, recharge, and take care of their own health.

-An amazing gift would be to commit to helping with caregiving tasks on a regular basis.
+A fantastic gift would be to commit to helping with caregiving tasks regularly.

-That could mean one weekend every few months, one day a month, 3 hours each week, 2 hours every other week – whatever you can commit to will be a big help.
+That could mean one weekend every few months, one day a month, three hours each week, or two hours every other week—whatever you can commit to will be a big help.

-Or, you could make regular telephone or video calls to the older adult for extended periods of time to give the caregiver a break.
+Or, you could make regular telephone or video calls to the older adult for extended periods to give the caregiver a break.

 2. Set up a series of coffee dates